 Good luck and good racing!

-Optimum nutrition for youngsters now will maximize their racing potential!
+Remember that optimum nutrition for youngsters now will maximize

 the world-wide product of choice for canker in pigeons.
 This product has